dvklopfenstein/pmidcite/README.md

 ```
 $ export PMIDCITECONF=~/.pmidciterc
 ```
-You will want `.pmidciterc` to **not** be managed by GitHub because it will contain your personal email and your private NCBI API key.
+Do not version manage the `.pmidciterc` using a tool like GitHub because it contains your personal email and your private NCBI API key.

 ### 2. Add directories
 Add directories which match those in ~/.pmidciterc: